putneydm/david_site_design/src/collections/_resume/resume.markdown

 ---
 head: Resumé
-subhead: I'm David.
-I'm a designer, developer and former journalist
+subhead: I'm David, and this is the work I've done.
+I've been a journalist, editor, designer, consultant and developer.
+Let's talk.
 ---
-## Subheader here
+## Key Skills
-* Product creation and iteration from initial idea to launch day
+* I specialize in innovation consulting -- working closely with companies to help them realize breakthrough products
-* Consulted on or led multiple complex projects for large organizations
+* Experienced designer who consulted on or led lengthy complex projects for large organizations across many years
-* Sales, estimation, SOW writing, project launches, etc.
+* Design delivery, development team integration, agile sprint, Jira ticket writing, and close collaboration
-* Front-end dev — CSS, HTML, and JavaScript, some React and React Native
+* Front-end dev — CSS, HTML, and JavaScript, some React and React Native, as well as tools such as Git
-* Foundational design skills: wireframing, prototyping, presenting, design systems
+* Foundational design skills: wireframing, prototyping, presenting, for review, building and documenting design systems
-* Years of experience in media, news content and news site design
+* Years of experience in media, content, content strategy and content site design
+* Experience with remote work at a longstanding remote-first company

-## Experience
+## Professional Experience

 ### Cantina

-#### Senior Designer and Front-End Developer
+#### Senior Designer & Front-End Developer

 *Jan.
 2015 – present* \| *Boston, Mass*

 I have worked on or led large, long-term, multimillion-dollar projects that include:

+##### PPG

+**Market researcher** \| *Cleveland, Ohio* <br />
+Crafted a research plan and conducted ethnographic market research to understand the market for a breakthrough paint protection and color change wrap for vehicles.
+Conducted interviews, synthesized results and crafted report.

 ##### EstateSpace enterprise app

-**Design Lead of a team of three** \| *Charlottesville, Va.* <br />
+**Design Lead & Project Lead** \| *Charlottesville, Va.* <br />
-Designing a sprawling Web app that integrates budgeting, scheduling, document handling, invoicing and inventory tracking for the building trades
+Designing a sprawling Web app that integrates budgeting, scheduling, document handling, invoicing and inventory tracking for the building trades and estate management.

 ##### MIB Group enterprise search portal

-**Design Lead and Developer** \| *Braintree, Mass*<br />
+**Design Lead & Developer** \| *Braintree, Mass*<br />
-Designed (UI, UX and visual) and built front end (CSS & HTML) for a web portal that integrated multiple APIs into a single, simple UI for fast search and retrieval of electronic medical records.
+Designed (UI, UX and visual) and built front end (CSS & HTML) for an app that cut weeks off the health records requests by allowing delivery of electronic health records via multiple record sources.
+[View in Portfolio][6]

 ##### Bose Corporation hardware UI

 **Design Lead** \| *Framingham, Mass*<br />
 Designed hardware UI and wrote detailed documentation for the first FDA-approved over-the-counter hearing aid.
+[View in Portfolio][7]

 ##### Zipcar mobile app